Officiant Frank Harlan answers FAQ

 Although aimed at brides, practical info for all genders.

-Frank and his wife Molly created FranMo to do the kinds of events they love to host -- smaller gatherings of families and close friends.
-Frank says, his favorite wedding and reception productions have been for groups of a couple dozen or so.
+Frank and his wife Molly created FranMo to do the kinds of events they love to host -- smaller gatherings of families, close friends, and work teams.

 Q: What are Frank Harlan's qualifications to perform legally-binding wedding ceremony?